Understanding the Potential Impact of the Next Catastrophic European Flood

 You May Also Like

-Prior to RMS, Maurizio conducted postdoctoral research for the Chair of Hydrology and Water Resources Management at the Swiss Federal Institute of Technology Zurich (ETH Zurich).
+Prior to Moody's RMS, Maurizio conducted postdoctoral research for the Chair of Hydrology and Water Resources Management at the Swiss Federal Institute of Technology Zurich (ETH Zurich).
 His main research interest was related to the improvement of our understanding of the hydrological processes driving mountain precipitation and flood hazards.
-He worked extensively with satellite and ground based remote sensing as well as with mathematical modeling of precipitation and eco-hydrological processes.
-Maurizio holds an MSc in Civil Engineering from the Polytechnic University of Turin and a PhD in Hydrology from the ETH Zurich.
+He worked extensively with satellite and ground-based remote sensing as well as with mathematical modeling of precipitation and eco-hydrological processes.